leedale1981/example-keylogger-windows-sdk/README.md

-# Malware anslysis of key loggers
+# Malware analysis of key loggers

 When analysing a malware sample, and interesting function call to look for is the function